 Fig. 1.
-The Low-Pass Filter arrangement is shown on the top side and the the High-Pass Filter arrangement at the bottom side.
-Between them, space for soldering a shield is provided (on the gold-plated strip).
+The Low-Pass Filter arrangement is shown on the left side and the the High-Pass Filter arrangement at the right side.

-Coilcraft today makes nice inductors with self-resonant frequencies well above the target, above 2.5 GHZ and in addition they can withstand much current, in the range of 1 to 4 Amperes.
+Coilcraft and others today makes nice inductors with self-resonant frequencies well above the target, above 2.5 GHZ and in addition they can withstand much current, in the range of 2 to 5 Amperes.
 Similarly, SMD RF-grade capacitors to withstand high voltages (> 1500V) are available from Vishay and others.
 The high voltage ratings of the capacitors used and the high current capability of the inductors used, aid to make the diplexer able to work at higher RF power levels, without damages.

 This is done using a low-pass filter and a high-pass filter, with their inputs connected together at the common input or output point.
 For easier physical implementation, their first element needs to be opposite that the other's, i.e., if the low-pass filter starts with a coil, the high pass filter should start with a capacitor.
 Reading text from the Anatol Zverev's "Handbook Of Filter Synthesis" and from the G. Matthaei's "Bible", "Microwave Filters, Impedance-Matching Networks, and Coupling Structures", I realized that their impedance at the common point should not be calculated as being 50 Ohms, nor any higher value, but infinite.
 I have done a similar design for the diplexer used in my HF to VHF Up-converter project, described elsewhere in this website.

-For maximum attenuation of the rejection frequency band, while keeping losses at minimum for the wanted frequency band, I have chosen to use a 9-pole design.
+For maximum attenuation of the rejection frequency band, while keeping losses at minimum for the wanted frequency band, I have chosen to use a 11-pole design.

 If it happens you own a dual V/UHF antenna and you need to connect two different radio transceivers and work them simultaneously transmitting or receiving, or both, or a dual-band transceiver and you need to connect two different VHF and UHF antennae and again to operate on both bands simultaneously, then you need a diplexer similar to this one.
 Usually a diplexer is placed to economize from the need of a second expensive RF transmission line cable